rtrind/Horseys-Simply-Silver/LUAWHEEL_PROGRESS.md

 ## Phase 7: Optimization (Not Started)

 ### Planned Tasks
+- [ ] Identify more elements not used in the dedicab and remove them to make build leaner (remove course mode, ITL, unused graphics, ...)
+- [ ] Minimize unused items in metrics.ini
 - [ ] Optimize lazy loading to prevent stuttering
 - [ ] Optimize memory usage (unload off-screen items)
 - [ ] Test edge cases (empty favorites, single song, etc.)
 - [ ] Add error handling for missing songs/steps
 - [ ] Performance profiling and optimization
 - [ ] Optimize all touched files in the project and extract common code to functions
-- [ ] Identify more elements not used in the dedicab and remove them to make build leaner (remove course mode, ITL, unused graphics, ...)
 - [ ] Add debug instrumentation to have more information if the build crashes (on previous build, after 90 minutes there was a usual crash)

 ### Bug Fixes
 - [ ] TBD

-## Notes
+## Won't fix

-### Critical Path
-**Phase 3 is CRITICAL** - Audio preview and NoteField synchronization are essential for the project to succeed.
-All other features are secondary.
+- [ ] Timer is broken on SSM, but I won't ever use it.